zkyp/streambot/README.md

 ## Known caveats

-- `scripts/stream_stop.sh` is **reconstructed** - the original on the box was never captured.
-Diff it against `/home/zkyp/bin/stream_stop.sh` before replacing the live one.
 - `/usr/local/bin/xenv.sh` (X display env for the user session) is referenced by the services but not included - it's machine-specific.
 - Known host quirk: PipeWire/PulseAudio can come up stuck after boot;
   `systemctl --user restart pipewire wireplumber` clears it.
 Do NOT install wireplumber as the session manager on this Ubuntu 22.04 box - it fights PulseAudio for the sound card.
-Ask us how we know.
+Ask us how we know (hint: fuck you Claude).